 “Alright, I’m ready,” Yarut said after a few moments of trying to steady himself.
 Every breath was agony, but he managed to get into a fighting stance and pointed his sword at Mercae.
 He wasn’t intending to attack; it was simply a force of habit that he let himself indulge in.
 He doubted he could even take a single step without falling to the ground at this point.
 Mercae took a few steps away and aimed at Yarut’s head.
-Yarut could feel the heat from the fireball where he stood, despite there being a three-metre gap between the two of them.
+Yarut could feel the heat from the fireball from where he stood, despite there being a three-meter gap between the two of them.
 Mercae took a deep breath, leaned back, and then pitched the ball of fire at the wounded swordsman.
 The last thing Yarut saw was a flash of blue-white light approaching him, and then nothing.

 The Power of Intimidation

 Guson slowly got to his feet, wary of Basil in case he charged again.
 Basil was considerably larger and stronger.
-The beast was three metres long and had eight powerful legs that moved the large body surprisingly fast.
+The beast was three meters long and had eight powerful legs that moved the large body surprisingly fast.
 Then there was the fact that Basil could turn his enemies to stone with a concentrated blast from his eyes, though it took a lot of magical power to do so.
 To add to the list of things that made Basil a formidable foe was that he was also the current holder of The Control, meaning that all his normal strengths were increased significantly.
 Guson had landed a direct hit on Basil’s side, but it did not do much.

 “Guson, do you really think you stand a chance?”
 Basil growled.

 Dark tendrils appeared and claimed the shattered stone remains of Guson before disappearing back into the ground.
 Basil watched them passively and noticed that the sky was beginning to lighten.
 The eye would rise within the next hour or so.
 He exited the cave and looked up at the sky.
 He did a quick count and only saw three stars winking at him from above.
-So there were only two more beings besides himself left alive.
+This meant that there were only two more beings besides himself left alive.
 Hopefully they would kill each other and the weakened one would find their way to him, but just as the thought crossed his mind he saw one of the stars blink out of existence.
 “Well, that was convenient…” Basil said under his breath.
 He then heard the trumpeting of horns in the distance.
 He listened closely to determine whether it was caused by a voice or an instrument.
 He turned towards the sound only to see an arrow rapidly approaching.
-It struck him in the chest before he could react and let out a grunt of surprise.
+It struck him in the chest before he could react , which caused him to let out a grunt of surprise.
 The arrow dug into his scales and drew a little blood, though with his thick hide, the arrow was little more than an annoyance.
 He used his teeth to pull the arrow out by the shaft and gazed at the origin of the projectile, flitting his forked tongue to gather scent information.
 Out of the darkness, the trumpeting came again and was followed by another arrow.
 This time Basil swatted it out of the air with his tail and started moving towards the source.

 Basil marched into the dark plain but couldn’t see, hear, or smell anything.
 The trumpeting seemed to only sound when an arrow was loosed.
 “Bartos!
-Come out of the darkness and fight me like a man!”
+Come out of the darkness and fight me, you coward!”
 Basil called into the night.
-It had to be Bartos, no one else used arrows like the one that was recently shot.
+It had to be Bartos; no one else used arrows like the one that was recently shot.
 Basil knew Bartos wouldn’t appear before him willingly.
 Being able to attack a creature that could turn you to stone with a glance from long range was the ideal strategy for a ranged fighter.
 Bartos would not risk getting within range of Basil’s stone gaze.
-This fight would be determined by one thing, if Basil could find Bartos before the latter’s arrows wore down the former.
+This fight would be determined by one thing: if Basil could find Bartos before the latter’s arrows wore down the former.
 Bartos had a quiver of arrows that infinitely replenished.
 They didn’t have any powerful enchantments on them, nor were they that large or heavy, but having an endless supply of any ammunition would be a great advantage.
-Basil would be able to take many arrows, but eventually it would wear him down.
+Basil would be able to take many arrows but eventually it would wear him down.
 As he was thinking of a strategy around this, the trumpeting picked up and another arrow came at Basil, but this time from behind and struck him in the back of the neck.
 Basil roared in frustration and shook the arrow out.
 He then turned around to try to spot Bartos, but it was in vain.
 Then Basil saw the cave where he fought Guson.
 Basil made his way towards it quickly, and took a few arrows in the back in the process.
-The trumpets mocking him as he made his tactical retreat into the cave.
+The trumpets mocked him as he made his tactical retreat into the cave.

 The question now was who would act first.
 Bartos was incredibly patient, Basil knew he would sit there and wait for all eternity if he had to.
 Basil’s blood grew hot from frustration.
-He started to pace around his cave, and then turned towards the blackness of the tunnel that led deeper into the rock face the cave was in.
-Basil had never been here before, he did not know where the cave would lead if he went further in.
-With a quick glance back at the entrance he grunted in annoyance and walked into the abyss of the cave.
+He started to pace around his cave, and then turned towards the blackness of the tunnel that led deeper into the rock face that the cave was in.
+Basil had never been here before; he did not know where the cave would lead if he went further in.
+With a quick glance back at the entrance, he grunted in annoyance and walked into the abyss of the cave.
 Even though the sky outside had gone from an inky black to a deep blue, it was still too dark to spot Bartos at the distance he was keeping.
 Basil was hoping this cave would lead to an opening somewhere else on the small mountain he was currently in.
 This could allow him to circle back to the cave entrance from a different location and get a surprise attack on Bartos.
 If Bartos tried to enter the cave after Basil, as small a chance as that was, he would hear the archer’s approach from the trumpets that blared whenever he fired an arrow.

 “This is nothing, weakling.
-Normally, this might have annoyed me, but with The Control it barely passes as an attack.”
-Basil glowered.
+Normally, this might have annoyed me, but with The Control it barely passes as an attack,” Basil glowered.
 He was mostly putting on a strong face.
-The fireball ambush had hurt Basil greatly, his entire right side was burned and two of his legs held broken bones from the impact with the mountain.
+The fireball ambush had hurt Basil greatly; his entire right side was burned and two of his legs held broken bones from the impact with the mountain.
 He could still move and attack effectively due to the extra power The Control lent him, but he had to deal with a large amount of pain while doing so.
-“How did you conjure up that illusion anyways?
+“How did you conjure up that illusion, anyway?
 I thought your magic was just confined to shooting fireballs,” Basil asked, in an attempt to stall for time.
 He was almost ready to use the stone gaze again, he just needed a few more minutes and to be a little closer.

 “Just before Bartos died, I grabbed one of his arrows and made a magical copy of it.
 As it turns out, Bartos’ arrows are considered part of his body as much as those obnoxious trumpets.
-Therefore, I was able to cast an illusion spell that looked like Bartos.”
-Mercae answered with a smug grin.
+Therefore, I was able to cast an illusion spell that looked like Bartos,” Mercae answered with a smug grin.

-“That doesn’t explain what happened when the arrows struck me; illusions don’t have any physical substance, they’re just images.”
-Basil inferred.
+“That doesn’t explain what happened when the arrows struck me; illusions don’t have any physical substance, they’re just images,” Basil inferred.

 “You’re more observant than I gave you credit for.
 The arrows were indeed illusions, but I concealed a small fireball inside each arrow illusion so that when they struck you, you would feel them.
-As for why those didn’t burn you, fire isn’t always hot” Mercae explained while growing a white fireball in his hand and threw it casually at Basil.
+As for why those didn’t burn you, fire isn’t always hot” Mercae explained while growing a white fireball in his hand and then threw it casually at Basil.

 The large being stopped and growled in annoyance.
 He realized he wouldn’t be able to ruse the wizard like this.
-He would have to make a sudden dash to get within range and while moving aim a stone gaze at Mercae.
+He would have to make a sudden dash to get within range, and while moving, aim a stone gaze at Mercae.
 It would be risky; Basil was quite low on magical and physical energy.
-If the attack failed, he would be wide open to a counter attack which would likely involve many fireballs shot point-blank at him.
+If the attack failed, he would be wide open to a counter attack, which would likely involve many fireballs shot point-blank at him.

 “I didn’t, actually.
 I came across him bleeding out from having his lower half seemingly bitten off.
 I think it was the work of Fornus,” Mercae mused.
 “But that begs the question, what happened to Fornus?”

 Basil had no idea what had happened and he didn’t really care, he sensed that he was finally able to use his stone gaze again and he prepared to make a mad dash towards Mercae.
 The wizard sensed that something had changed, though he did not know what.
-The idle chatting had subsided and now the two combatant locked eyes.
+The idle chatting had subsided and now the two combatants locked eyes.

 Nothing.
 No movement.
 That likely meant that the stone gaze had hit and Mercae was now nothing more than a statue.
-Basil tried to smell where the statue was with his tongue, but the charred smell of his own burning flesh made that difficult as well.
+Basil tried to smell where the statue was with his tongue but the charred smell of his own burning flesh made that difficult as well.
 After a few moments of groping nearby, he found the statue.
 Only, it was slightly moving.